 Keyner lives with his father and his mother.
-At home, duties include making beds and running errands.
-His father is employed and his mother maintains the home.
-There are 3 children in the family.
+His father is employed as a laborer and his mother maintains the home.
+Keyner works at home helping in the kitchen, running errands and cleaning.
+There are 2 children in the family.

 As part of Compassion's ministry, Keyner participates in Bible class and camp.
-He is also in middle school where his performance is above average.
-Soccer, bicycling and listening to music are his favorite activities.
+He is also in high school where his performance is above average.
+Soccer, art and bicycling are his favorite activities.

 Keyner lives in the coastal community of Escallon Villa-Olaya, home to approximately 8,100 residents.
 Typical houses are constructed of cement and have dirt floors.
 The most commonly spoken language is Spanish.